thecodeeagle/Ashlesha_Personal/_posts/2018-08-25-Latex tutorial.markdown

 # **Creating documents in $$\LaTeX$$**
 ---
 &nbsp;
-For creating  documents, we need a $$\TeX$$ Distribution and a text editor.
-There are a variety of $$\TeX$$ distributions that are available both offline and online.
+For creating  documents, we need a $$\small\TeX$$ Distribution and a text editor.
+There are a variety of $$\small\TeX$$ distributions that are available both offline and online.
 According to your preference you can use any one of them.
 I have linked a few of them below.

 - <img src="https://img.icons8.com/windows/32/000000/linux.png" style="vertical-align:middle"> Linux
 Check your Linux distributions software source for a TeX distribution including LaTeX.
 You can also install the current [TeX Live distribution](https://www.tug.org/texlive) directly -- in fact this may be advisable as many Linux distributions only contain older versions of TeX Live, see [Linux TeX Live package status](https://repology.org/metapackage/texlive/versions) for details.